eireninja/webhook-api-worker/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on ensuring robust security measures for the webhook API, specifically through implementing universal IP validation via middleware and eliminating security vulnerabilities.
+The current focus is on enhancing the logging system to improve operation tracking and debugging capabilities, along with ensuring robust security measures for the webhook API.
+The logging effort aims to establish consistent log levels, improve operation tracking with parent-child relationships, and provide comprehensive documentation.
+The security focus includes implementing universal IP validation via middleware and eliminating security vulnerabilities.
 Secondary objectives include enhancing the visual presentation of Telegram notifications and extensive stress testing to validate system performance and scalability.
-These efforts build upon the recent security enhancements and system flow documentation.

 ## Recent Changes

+- **Operation Tracking System**: Implemented a comprehensive operation tracking framework with `startOperation` and `endOperation` functions that establish parent-child relationships between operations and track execution times.
+- **Enhanced Logging System**: Added a new `API` log level to the `LOG_LEVEL` constant and replaced all string literal references with the proper constant for consistent logging.
+- **Logging Documentation**: Created detailed documentation of the logging system with implementation examples, patterns, and next steps for future development.
 - **Critical Security Vulnerability Fix**: Removed duplicate route handler that bypassed IP validation and implemented universal middleware-based IP validation for all routes and HTTP methods to prevent unauthorized access.
 - **Universal IP Validation**: Implemented IP validation as a middleware that runs before any route handler, ensuring all requests regardless of path or method are validated against the TradingView IP whitelist.
 - **DryRun Functionality Fix**: Modified the `executeMultiAccountTrades` function to pass the dryRun flag from the payload to each order object, ensuring that trades are not executed during stress testing.